 About

 Hi!
-I’m Tae, a Master’s student in Computer Science (AI specialization) at Stanford University.
-I earned my B.S. in Computer Engineering with a minor in Robotics from Northeastern University.
-I’m passionate about developing and researching embodied AI, with a focus on robot learning.
+Iβm Tae, a Masterβs student in Computer Science (AI specialization) at Stanford University, advised by Professor Shuran Song and Professor C. Karen Liu.
+I earned my B.S. in Computer Engineering with a minor in Robotics from Northeastern University, where I was advised by Professor Michael Everett.
+Iβm passionate about developing and researching embodied AI, with a focus on robot learning.

 Publications